IPNEWPAY/doc-acq/docs/pct/settings/namespace/members/invite.md

 :::tip
-In the *cloud* environment, you can invite emails that are not yet associated with a ShellHub account.
+In the *cloud* environment, you can invite emails that are not yet associated with a Newpay Docs account.
 In such cases, the invite will be redirected to the registration page to create an account before they can accept the invitation.
 :::